Bill Purvis' Bell Page

 I'm currently learning about the rules of ringing and composition and will add bits here as I go along.

 I have discovered that ingenious bell-ringers have devised machines to perform change ringing.
 At present I'm aware of two such machines: The Carter Ringing Machine and the Woodhouse Ringing Machine.
-A third machine, by D B Price, was also built but has been dismantled and details are few.
+A third machine, by Brian D Price, was also built but has been dismantled and details are few.
+Further details of Brian are available on the CCCBR website

-I have recently been appointed a Steward of the Carter Ringing Machine and have started to build up some web pages with more information about it.
+I was, for a few years, a Steward of the Carter Ringing Machine and have built up some web pages with more information about it.

 Back in 2004 I spent a week dismantling, measuring and rebuilding the Carter machine, the purpose being to produce some engineering drawings of the components.
 I have a mass of rough sketches, all dimensioned, plus lots more photos.
 I also have a complete (I think) parts list.
 I am hoping to be able to make this information available on the web for those interested, providing I can obtain permission from the owners - watch this space